-24. Breezeway: Learn how the CVM helps veterinarians care for North Carolina’s poultry, swine, cattle, sheep, and goats and get up close with some of our own farm animals.
+24. Breezeway: Learn how the CVM helps veterinarians care for North Carolina’s horses, poultry, swine, cattle, sheep, and goats and get up close with some of our own farm animals.
 Purchase tickets to Milk a Cow (27).

 25. Outside (back): Fistulated Steer demonstrations at 10:30, 1:30, and 2:30.